fbpx

 Location: along U.S. 441/Newfound Gap Road, just a mile past Newfound Gap

-Clingmans Dome is the highest point along the Appalachian Trail in Great Smoky Mountains National Park.
-The parking area of Clingmans Dome is a great spot to take in breathtaking views of the North Carolina side of the mountains.
+Kuwohi (formerly known as Clingmans Dome) is the highest point along the Appalachian Trail in Great Smoky Mountains National Park.
+The parking area of Kuwohi is a great spot to take in breathtaking views of the North Carolina side of the mountains.
 A steep half-mile hike leads to an observation tower at the mountain’s summit, which provides stunning 360-degree views of the Smoky Mountains you won’t find elsewhere in the park.

-Location: access Clingmans Dome Road just past Newfound Gap on U.S. 441/Newfound Gap Road and travel 7 miles to reach the parking area at Clingmans Dome
+Location: access Clingmans Dome Road just past Newfound Gap on U.S. 441/Newfound Gap Road and travel 7 miles to reach the parking area at Kuwohi.

 Andrews Bald